Geology and Geophysics

 An introduction to the origin and structure of the lithosphere and continental and oceanic crust.
 Topics include what controls the solid versus fluid behavior of rocks during deformation, and what controls the character and motion of tectonic plates.
 Laboratory exercises and field trips.

-G&G 519a, Introduction to the Physics and Chemistry of Earth Materials Shun-ichiro Karato
+G&G 520a, Physics and Chemistry of Earth Materials II Shun-ichiro Karato

-Basic principles that control the physical and chemical properties of Earth materials.
-Equation of state, phase transformations, chemical reactions, elastic properties, diffusion, kinetics of reaction, and mass/energy transport.
+Basic principles that control the transport properties of Earth materials.
+Chemical reactions, anelasticity, diffusion, kinetics of reaction, and mass/energy transport.

 Examination of the equations governing rotating stratified flows with application to planetary atmospheres and oceans.
 Mathematical models are used to illustrate the dynamical principles of geophysical fluid phenomena such as waves, boundary layers, flow stability, turbulence, and large-scale flows.
 Concepts are investigated through laboratory experiments in a rotating water tank.
 Prerequisite: a course in fluid mechanics (MENG 361 or equivalent) or permission of the instructor.

-G&G 522b, Physics of Weather and Climate Alexey Fedorov
+G&G 522a, Physics of Weather and Climate Alexey Fedorov

 The climatic system; survey of atmospheric behavior on time scales from days (i.e., weather) to decades (i.e., climate); formulation of mathematical equations describing weather and climate with selected applications to small- and large-scale phenomena.